rt416/NSampler/README.md

-# NSampler: IPMI branch
+# NSampler: ipmi_Dec09 branch

-On this branch we have the basic model for our IPMI generative superresolution submission.
-The main script is experiments.py
+On this branch we have a TensorFlow implementation of deep learning based IQT.

+1. To create a training set, run **generate_trainingset.py**.
+2. To train/reconstruct, run **experiments.py**.